-The property consists of 56 claims (approximately 599 hectares).
+The property consists of 56 claims (approximately 600 hectares).

-Pursuant to an option agreement with Nevada Zinc, Nevada Zinc has the right to acquire a 50% interest in the property by incurring US\$150,000 in exploration expenditures over a period of three years (incomplete).
+Pursuant to an option agreement with Nevada Zinc, Nevada Zinc has the right to acquire a 50% interest in the property by incurring US\$150,000 in exploration expenditures over a period of four years.
 The Company will act as operator during the earn-in period and may charge up to 10% for overhead fees.